 EDP 641A: Prerequisites: Admission to the school psychology program, EDP 524A & B, EDP 525A & B, EDP 528.
 Corequisite: EDP 579.
 Seminar and completion of 150 contiguous hours of supervised field placement for a minimum of one and maximum of 5 full days per week; with a minimum of 4 weeks and a maximum of 1 year at no more than two sites and with two supervisors.
 Credit/No Credit grading only.
 This course is offered in the Fall only.

 This course provides candidates with observations of and entry level participation in routine school psychological services.
-Candidates will:
+Please see EDP 641A Syllabus for a full description of required practica activities and experiences.